 Upward Mobility After Online Bartending Classes

 Bartending day or night may not even be some students’ endgame goal for taking bartending classes online.
-Even if you’re starting as merely a bartender helper for a median wage of $20,200 per year, there’s room for upward mobility in the hospitality field.
+Even if you’re starting as merely a bartender helper for a median wage of $20,000 per year, there’s room for upward mobility in the hospitality field.

 Return On Investment on Tuition for Bartending Programs Online

 For example, Professional Bartending School is a BBB-accredited business that’s trained over 30,000 students.
 ABC Bartending School Online is another popular choice for its two-part workshop with career services assistance.
-That’s considerably less expensive than the famous $1,000 Kentucky Derby mint julep!
+Tuition is considerably less expensive than the famous $1,000 Kentucky Derby mint julep!
 Online bartending classes intentionally have minimal costs to ensure a high return on investment.

 Sunny Outlook for Well-Paid Bartending Jobs

 According to BusinessWire, the world’s beverage industry is poised to reach revenue of $1.9 trillion by 2021 because of growing urbanization and higher disposable income for spirits.
 Bartenders are needed to quench the thirst of consumers in taverns, sports bars, nightclubs, fine dining restaurants, and other establishments.